-the low risk condition, assuming an average slider score of 26.13 This contribution is far less than the amount required to balance the budget under the high risk condition.
-If subjects understand the situation then they should certainly vote in favor of insurance in the high risk setting since their premiums are, in effect, massively subsidized.
-The decision is more ambiguous in the low risk treatment.
+Note that the 7 ECU insurance contribution, constant across both risk treatments, was derived as the value that would lead the insurance budget to balance in expectation under the low-risk condition, assuming an average slider score of 26.13 This contribution is far less than the amount required to balance the budget under the high-risk condition.
+If subjects understand the situation then they should certainly vote in favor of insurance in the high-risk setting as their premiums are, in effect, massively subsidized.
+The decision is more ambiguous in the low-risk treatment.

-The first vote takes place before subjects learn their employment status and, in the paired-single earner treatment, their role.
+The first vote takes place before subjects learn their employment status and, in the paired, single-earner treatment, their role.
 The second vote takes place after the completion of round ten.
-Among the subjects in the paired, single earner treatment, none had prior experience for the first vote but for the second vote, half had been active during stage I and the other half passive.
+Among the subjects in the paired, single-earner treatment, none had prior experience for the first vote but for the second vote, half had been active during stage I and the other half passive.
 Importantly, neither group knew what its status would be for stage II at the time of the vote.
 Subjects in this treatment condition cast their second vote before they were told their role (active or passive) for the stage II rounds.

-We emphasize that our protocol explicitly excludes redistributive concerns (whether from richer to poorer or more productive to less so) embedded in many real-world social insurance programs as well as the experimental (Barber et al., 2013; Esarey et al., 2011a) and observational (Iversen and Soskice, 2001; Nickelsburg and Timmons, 2012; Rehm, 2009, 2011; Scheve and Stasavage, 2006) studies that look at them.
+We emphasize that our protocol explicitly excludes redistributive concerns (whether from richer to poorer or more productive to less so) embedded in many real-world social insurance programs as well as the experimental (Esarey, Salmon and Barrilleaux 2011a; Barber, Beramendi and Wibbels 2013) and observational (Iversen and Soskice 2001; Scheve and Stasavage 2006; Rehm 2009; Rehm 2011; Nickelsburg and Timmons 2012) studies that look at them.
 Other studies ask respondents to enter a preferred tax rate and then pay subjects as a proportion of group income, implying distributive consequences to insurance.
-In our set up, we have subjects vote before they fully realize their level of productivity.
+In our setup, we have subjects vote before they fully realize their level of productivity.
 We also set contribution rates exogenously.
 But most importantly, we do not force the budget to balance breaking any direct dependence between payments to subjects.
 It is now possible for everyone to be a net beneficiary or a net contributor; a payment to one does not come out of the pocket of another.